Heart Transplant Rejection

-- Increasing the dose or frequency of a current anti-rejection medicine
+- Increasing the dose of or how often you take a current anti-rejection medicine

 - Changing to a different anti-rejection medicine

-- Adding additional medicines that suppress the immune system.
+- Adding other medicines that suppress the immune system.
 This might be prednisone or a similar steroid.

-- For more severe cases, you may need treatment with medicines given through your vein
+- For more severe cases, you may need treatment with medicines given by IV (intravenous)

-Plasmapheresis is the main treatment for rejection mediated by antibodies.
+Plasmapheresis is the main treatment for rejection caused by antibodies.
 This is called acute humoral rejection.
 Plasmapheresis filters the blood and removes the harmful antibodies.
 Sometimes light therapy to treat the white cells in removed blood is used (photophoresis).
 The treated blood is then returned to you.

 Increasing the dose of anti-rejection medicines is another way to treat chronic rejection.
-If the damage is more severe, with significant blockages in the coronary arteries, you may need angioplasty or open heart surgery.
-These procedures help provide greater flow to the coronary arteries.
-Rarely, chronic rejection requires another transplant.
-Living a heart healthy lifestyle can decrease the risk of developing chronic rejection in the form of coronary artery vasculopathy.
+If the damage is more severe, you may have a lot of blockages in the coronary arteries.
+For this, you may need angioplasty or open heart surgery.
+These procedures help blood flow better in the coronary arteries.
+Rarely, chronic rejection needs another transplant.
+Living a heart-healthy lifestyle can decrease the risk of developing chronic rejection in the form of coronary artery vasculopathy.

 After you get treatment for rejection, you will need to be closely monitored.
 You might need follow-up tests to see how you respond.

 Medicines used to prevent rejection do suppress the immune system.
 This increases the risk for infection.
 Your risk of heart failure also increases with rejection.
-Due to these possible complications, your healthcare provider may:
+Because of these possible complications, your healthcare provider may:

 - Give you antibiotic and antiviral medicines.
 These are needed if you are using certain anti-rejection medicines.
 They don’t treat the rejection itself, but they may help to prevent infection.

-- Give you medicines to treat heart failure, like beta-blockers.
-These may be needed if the rejection is severely affecting your new heart.
+- Give you medicines to treat heart failure, such as beta-blockers.
+You may need these if the rejection is severely affecting your new heart.

-What are the complications of heart transplant rejection?
+What are possible complications of heart transplant rejection?